mahoney1/docs/commercialpaper-query-tutorial.md

 In the [IBM Blockchain Platform VSCode Extension with Commercial Paper tutorial](https://github.ibm.com/IBMCode/Code-Tutorials/blob/master/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/index.md), we saw how an example of deploying and interacting with the Commercial Paper smart contract, in a scenario that tracks the lifecycle of a Commercial paper.
 But now we want to see the 'paper' trail of all activity that took place during its lifecycle - ie an immutable history of the asset: who did what, and when did it take place etc etc.

 The aim of this tutorial, is to show the use of the IBM Blockchain Platform VSCode extension, to add query transaction functions to the Fabric Samples Commercial Paper smart contract, using the extension to upgrade the contract after adding query functionality.
 We'll provide the code changes in the tutorial by adding a new Query class (containing query functions) and with it, the means to query key/extract information from the ledger.
 We'll then show interaction with the smart contract from a client application in DigiBank.
 The goal is to get the history of transactions, for the lifecycle of a commercial paper instance, and display its history in a nicely formatted UI / HTML table, in a client browser.
-The tutorial is aimed at Developers, and exact instructions (in particular, editing source files to add provided code segments) are provided.
+The tutorial is aimed at Developers, and exact instructions (in particular, editing source files to add provided code blocks) are provided.
 Take time to see what's going on - you don't necessarily have to understand javascript in great detail for this !

 We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features under the covers - to complete these tasks.